2014 MTN 8

 The 2014 MTN 8 was the 40th edition of South Africa's annual soccer cup competition, the MTN 8.
-It featured the top eight teams of the Premier Soccer League at the end of the 2013–14 season.
+It featured the top eight Premiership teams at the end of the 2013–14 season.

+The final was a Soweto derby, with Tefu Mashamaite scoring the only goal for Kaizer Chiefs.
+Chief's goalkeeper, Brilliant Khuzwayo, earned the man-of-the-match award.

 Teams

-The eight teams that competed in the MTN 8 knockout competition are (listed according to their finishing position in the 2013/2014 Premier Soccer League Season):
+The eight teams that competed in the MTN 8 knockout competition are (listed according to their finishing position in the 2013–14 South African Premiership):